-To teach your students design basics, use the "Understanding Why Design Matters" unit of the Yearbook Suite.
-For information, go to walsworthyearbooks.com/yearbooksuite.
+To teach your students design basics, use the "Understanding Why Design Matters" unit of the Yearbook Suite at yearbookhelp.com.
+For information, go to walsworthyearbooks.com/ yearbooksuite.
 InDesign users can find the DSL and Total Design templates in Members Only.
 Online Design users can find the Templates within Online Design in Plan Book.

 Now is a good time to have staffers make style guides and cheat sheets that can be posted on the walls or available at student workstations.
 Some ideas include information on caption writing, adjusting levels in Photoshop, how to create grids in InDesign and the photo filing system.
-Consider putting Walsworth's At A Glance cards near the computers.
-The At A Glance cards are available in Support Download at Members Only.
+Consider putting information near the computers for easy reference.

-Preparing Your School
+Section 4 Preparing Your School